State of nature and the environment

 Statistics Finland compiles annual statistics on the environmental protection expenditure in Finland.
 According to the most recent statistics, around EUR 5 billion was spent of environmental protection in 2015, slightly more than during the previous year.
 Comparison with previous data is not possible due to a change in statistical methods.
 The statistics describe expenditure on environmental protection by the industry, service sectors and households as well as the government and municipalities.
 The statistics concerning households mainly cover waste and waste water charges.

-Reservations related to the indicators and their interpretation, and needs for further research
+Reservations related to the indicators and their interpretation, and requirements for further research

 By global standards, exceptionally comprehensive information on the environment is available in Finland.
 Nonetheless, our awareness of issues such as the long-term development of biodiversity or the combined effect of harmful chemicals continues to be insufficient.
 For instance, there is little knowledge of the emissions of substances used in medicating humans and animals and their passage to, and effects on, natural bodies of water.